sugarcrm-developers/school/README.md

 ```

 #### Execution ####
-Execute the following command to run the Jasmine tests:
+Inside of your `school` directory, execute the following command to run the Jasmine tests:
 ```
 grunt test-js
 ```